Gerikon/demo-drivers/README.md

 # Configuration

-You need simple copy /.env_example to /.env
+You need simple copy "/.env_example" to "/.env"
-You can make make changes if you want to use for other API server.
+You can change it if you want to use for other API server.